threadexio/custom-optimus/README.md

 <li>Starting an app, while having switched to the dGPU, will default to the iGPU (run with: prime-run app_name to use the dGPU)</li>

-<li>Modification to the script may be required before it can work properly</li>
+<li>Modification to some configs may be required before it can work properly</li>

 <li>It's not as tested, it has more bugs (these will get fixed)</li>